freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 .. _repair_admin_usbs:

-Repair Additional Admin Workstations
+Repair additional *Admin Workstations*
-''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''

-If you have additional *Admin Workstation* USBs, they will no longer have valid SSH credentials and will need to be repaired.
+If you have additional *Admin Workstation* USB flash drives, they will no longer have valid SSH credentials and will need to be repaired.
 In these steps, the "primary *Admin Workstation*" is the one which you used to complete the above migration process.

 #.
 Prepare a fresh
-   :doc:`LUKS-encrypted USB </admin/installation/provisioning_usb>`.
+   :doc:`LUKS-encrypted USB flash drive </admin/installation/provisioning_usb>`.
    You may record the passphrase in your primary *Admin Workstation* KeePassXC password manager.

 #.
 Copy the following files from your primary *Admin Workstation* onto the
-   LUKS-encrypted USB:
+   LUKS-encrypted USB flash drive:

    - ``~/.config/securedrop-admin/tor_v3_keys.json``
    - ``~/.config/securedrop-admin/mon-ssh.auth_private``